gdalle/DifferentiationInterface.jl/docs/src/tutorial.md

 To compute its gradient, we need to choose a "backend", i.e. an AD package that DifferentiationInterface.jl will call under the hood.
 [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) is very efficient for low-dimensional inputs, so we'll go with that one.
-Backend types are defined and exported by [ADTypes.jl](https://github.com/SciML/ADTypes.jl):
+Most backend types are defined by [ADTypes.jl](https://github.com/SciML/ADTypes.jl) and re-exported by DifferentiationInterface.jl:

 ```@repl tuto
 backend = AutoForwardDiff()